 Important!
 Never save the formatted paper with the same name as the original unformatted document.
-The unformatted document is needed if you ever want to format the paper again.
+You must have the unformatted document if you ever want to format the paper again.

 While EndNote is formatting, the cursor changes to a wait cursor.
 When the formatting has finished, the cursor returns to an arrow and the Citations window remains open.
 Now that EndNote has generated a formatted copy of the paper, you can open that paper in your word processor.